Book Valet is a free service where our librarians curate you a personalised reading (or watching!) list.

-Whether you’re in a reading rut, or looking to freshen up your reading pile, book recommendations are a fabulous way to jazz up your literary life.
+Whether you’re in a reading rut, or looking to freshen up your viewing habits, book, film and TV recommendations are a fabulous way to jazz up your life.

-Here are three reasons we know that book recommendations are just the best.
+Here are three reasons we know that recommendations are just the best.

 - The joy of discovery!
 One of the loveliest things about spending an afternoon at the library is those accidental or unexpected finds.
 However, we tend to pick up the same things over and over again, because we think we know what we like.
 We now live in a world of algorithms to recommend things we might like based on what we’ve accessed before - Netflix does it, Spotify does it… Our librarians have been doing it since before it was cool.
 Whether it comes from a librarian or a friend, a good recommendation can really open up your reading horizons.